 method.

-- Since we don’t have any kind of business logic, we are not creating a service layer to wrap our repository layer.
-For this type of application, the service layer would just call repository methods and nothing more, adding an unnecessary level of complexity to the article.
+A few notes here.
+Since we don’t have any business logic, we are not creating a service layer to wrap our repository layer.
+For this type of application, the service layer would call repository methods and nothing more, adding an unnecessary level of complexity to the article.
 Of course, we always recommend using the service layer in larger-scale applications.

-- We are going to use try-catch blocks in each action in our controller, just for the example’s sake.
-But to avoid code repetition, we strongly suggest reading our Global Error Handling article
+We’ll use try-catch blocks in each action in our controller for the example’s sake.
+But to avoid code repetition, we strongly suggest reading our Global Error Handling article.

-- We are not going to explain a controller’s logic, we assume you are familiar with Web API development.
+We’ll not explain a controller’s logic; we assume you are familiar with Web API development.
 If you want to learn more about that, you can read our ASP.NET Core Web API series

 Now, we can start our app and test it: